efha13/odin-recipes/README.md

 # odin-recipes
-After off for a while, im gonna resume my lesson on TOP Im gonna work this project by taking a peek at the lessons sometimes.
+After off for a while, im gonna resume my lesson on TOP.
+Im gonna work this project by taking a peek at the lessons sometimes.

-Set VScode as the default commit message editor Testing it
+Well, this is the result.
+You can find 3 recipes: Baklava, Eggs Benedict, and Falafel.
+Enjoy!
+All credits goes to the sources.